This is why I left IT school

 Frustrations with IT School

 My experience with formal education was disappointing.
 We started learning Java, which I don’t like for some reason.
 I think its time has long passed and if most banks and government things had moved on to newer languages it would be dead.
 In my opinion, the only good thing about Java is that it’s very good for teaching OOP programming.
-(But OOP is not always the best option) However, I didn’t want to learn a language that I didn’t like and that would be essentially useless for me.
-Yes, I know that these are strong words.
+(But OOP is not always the best option) However, I didn’t want to learn a language I didn’t like and, most importantly, I didn’t want to start writing instant legacy code :‘D. Yes, I know that these are strong words.
 However, I believe that each language has its own uniqueness and what it is best used for.
 Java was a very good option in the past because of the JVM architecture that allowed cross-platform applications.
 But that’s not really the case anymore, the world is moving towards web based applications.
 Many desktop applications today are just web browsers with advanced features.
 For example, Discord is just an Electron app.
 I can really understand this, it’s actually very nice that you can write a web application and package it into an application that can run on almost any operating system.

 The Value of Self-directed Learning